Lac Simon Plane Crash - RC3 Republic Sea Bee

 Republic RC-3 SeaBee

 It has been more than half a century since the last Seabee amphibian rolled off the production lines at Republic Aviation Corp of Farmingdale, New York.
 A total of 1060 Seabees were manufactured by Republic Aviation Corporation from 1945 to 1947.
 These aircraft were exported in numbers, to countries like Argentina, Brazil, Canada, Chile, France, England, India, Mexico, Norway, Sweden and Uruguay.
 The Seabee was one of the most popular bushplanes and air ambulances in the late 1940s and in the 1950s in countries like Canada, Norway, Sweden and the USA.
 Many stories can be told about life-saving missions flown by hero Seabee pilots to rescue seriously ill persons from remote islands and wilderness.
 Even today, a few Seabees are still earning their keep commercially - as bushplanes, air taxis and school planes!
 In the World of Aviation, probably only the DC-3 transports have had longer commercial careers than the Seabees.
 Several museums such as the Canadian Bushplane Heritage Centre in Sault Ste.
 Marie, Ontario features a SeaBee on display.
 Designed for the postwar civilian aircraft market and with a retail price of $4500 at the time, SeaBees are currently valued between $50000 to $175000.
-For additional information and images of the Seabee aircraft on the bottom of Lac Simon, visit our website:

-UPDATE as of July 2008
+Update as of July 2008

 The families are waiting for the DNA results from the collected remains.
 The fourth victim remains somewhere at the bottom in the continuing and unyielding mystery.
 The photos collected from relatives provided important guidance in narrowing the field for DNA analysis.
 The pilot did have his piloting licence, aiding in identification and placing him on the site where initially hypothesized in front of the plane.
 The victim found behind the plane is likely to be Tony Chiavazza owing to the gloves found on the victim.
 The photographs from the morning of the tragedy showed he was the only hunter wearing this form of apparel.
 The victim found in the back of plane within the luggage compartment is believed to be one of the remaining victims, either Philippe Hamel or Philippe Ouimet.